Frequent Requests for Aviation Safety Manager Advice

 As a Safety Manager, you’ll most likely be tasked with the implementation (or oversight) of the organization’s SMS program.
 The Safety Manager is the focal point of the SMS; however, the Safety Manager may act more in the capacity of a “task assigner” to various departments in the organization.
 These tasks include corrective and preventive actions.

-Using an American Football analogy, I like to think of the Safety Manager as the “Quarterback,” and the various Department Heads as the “Receivers” and “Running Backs” (for further information on this concept, click here.)
+Using an American Football analogy, I like to think of the Safety Manager as the “Quarterback,” and the various Department Heads as the “Receivers” and “Running Backs”.
 That being said, the Safety Manager’s role in the SMS (as the Quarterback) will include the following:

 - Promote safety awareness within the organization;